Najee Harris Player Prop Bets for NFL Week 8 | Pittsburgh vs. Cleveland 10/31/2021

 Matchup vs. Cleveland

-- In terms of defending against the run, the Browns are third in the league, giving up 81.1 yards per game.
+- In terms of defending against the run, the Browns are third in the NFL, giving up 81.1 yards per game.

-- This year the Browns have given up five rushing TDs.
-They are ranked seventh in the league in that category.
+- The Steelers are up against the NFL's seventh-ranked defense when it comes to rushing TDs allowed (five this year).

 Recent Performances

-- In Week 6 against the Seahawks, Harris ran for 81 yards on 24 carries.
+- In Week 6 against the Seahawks, Harris picked up 81 yards on 24 carries.

-- He also reeled in six passes for 46 yards and scored one touchdown through the air.
+- He also hauled in six passes for 46 yards and scored one touchdown through the air.

-- Harris has totaled 265 rushing yards on 62 carries (88.3 yards per game) with two touchdowns during his last three games.
+- Harris has 265 yards on 62 carries (88.3 ypg) with two rushing touchdowns over his last three outings.

 Harris' Pittsburgh Teammates